Can you point to any particular book and say it made a significant impact on your preaching?

 The strength of a sermon is not always found in rhetorical skill, but often in relationships.

 The people often listen because of what and who the pastor is instead of how he speaks.
-I not recommend this book enough.
+I can not recommend this book highly enough.

 A massive 90% of unchurched people choose a church based on the preaching.